 STEP 2: Request review

 The review process is when city staff complete a two-part screening investigation to determine if the submitted request is warranted.
-This process includes a review from the director of public works and environment services and the public works committee.
+This process includes a review from the director of public works and environmental services and the Active Transportation and Traffic Safety Advisory Committee.

 STEP 3: Committee decision to proceed to a traffic study

-Once the public works committee has approved the application, the request will be presented to the city’s engineering team and the OPP for review and comment.
+Once the Active Transportation and Traffic Safety Advisory Committee has approved the application, the request will be presented to the city’s engineering team and the OPP for review and comment.

 Engineering and public works staff will review and analyze the request taking into consideration road geometry (horizontal and vertical alignment, curve alignments, etc.), accident history, TAC guidelines, school zones, sidewalks, road characteristics, etc. and will provide a written report to the director of public works and environment services before the end of September.